Can I actually learn Japanese by watching anime?

 This won't cause you pain, but it's effective enough.
 Through this method, you will absolutely remember the core expressions in the sentences, far better than memorizing words.

-Try using Bunn to learn Japanese right now - it's easier and more efficient!
+Try using Bunn to learn Japanese right now - whether you're learning Japanese with anime or doing YouTube Japanese learning, it becomes easier and more efficient!